Goals of the Certification Committee

 Yes!
 CJE applicants need to be sure to have the required documentation for their application ready as PDFs.
 Be sure to wait until the application indicates the PDF upload has completed before pressing SUBMIT.

-Option A applicants need a valid teaching license, or if one is not required at your school, an employment verification letter on school letterhead from your principal or supervisor AND a copy of transcripts to verify the JEA course requirements.
+Option A applicants must upload (1) a PDF copy of a valid teaching license, or if one is not required at the applicant’s school, a PDF of an employment verification letter on school letterhead signed by the principal or a direct supervisor AND (2) a PDF copy of transcripts to verify the JEA course requirements.

 Option B applicants need a valid teaching license, or if one is not required at your school, an employment verification letter on school letterhead from your principal or supervisor.